 Before social media, community forums reigned supreme as the primary digital medium for customer-to-customer communication.
 While social media has taken over in popularity, millions of people still use forums (like Reddit) to interact with other customers and discuss different products and services online.

 Businesses use forums to engage customers and answer questions that people have about their products and services.
-These websites house meaningful discussions surrounding a brand and how customers feel about the company.
 Users can speak candidly and interact with other customers who share their same interests, questions, and criticisms.

 In this post, let's look at how you can create a forum website for your business.
 Then, we'll provide some best practices you can use to leverage it as a customer service channel.

 Choose a software to create your forum website.

 Create user rules for your forum website.

 Start conversations with interesting discussion topics.